exhu/miod/docs/rev4.rst

 Modules/units are compiled into *full_package_name.c/h*, where only public members are defined as *extern* in the header file.

-Callbacks for C are declared using 'cdecl' convention.
+Callbacks for C are declared using *@_cattr* for types and implementation.
+Headers and sources can be specified in one of the cattr annotations using *header* and optionally *source* keys.

+C procs are declared using *extern proc*.

 Packages
 --------